crheller/crheller.github.io/_projects/3_project.md

 #### Database collections
 The database consists of three separate [collections](https://www.mongodb.com/docs/manual/core/databases-and-collections/):
 1. users
-    * Stores general lab member user information such as email, lab username, HPC account information, and login credentials for the [web dashboard](#dashboard)
+    * Stores general lab member user information such as email, lab username, HPC account information, and login credentials for the [web API](#dashboard)
 2. data
     * Stores meta data for every experiment.
     * Consists of required fields (e.g., timestamp of data acquisition and location of the data)